XItizmgr/Xitizmgr/README.md

 I’m **Xitiz**, a frontend web developer based in **Nepal**.
 I build **clean, minimal, and mobile-responsive web interfaces** with a strong focus on **usability and performance**.

 This is a fresh profile.
-I haven’t published public repositories yet, but I’m actively building projects and will be releasing them here in the near future — **all built from scratch**.
+I haven’t published public repositories yet, but I’m actively building projects and will be releasing them here in the near future.

 ---